j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 ![index](./images/bcactf/transcript/index.png)

-* This was an XSS challenge with CSP bypass.
-The app is simple it generates transcripts with some parameters.
-The interesting parameter is name as it is directly passed into the html which leaves a risk of xss.
+* This was an XSS challenge with a CSP bypass.
+The application is straightforward: it generates transcripts with some parameters.
+The parameter of interest is 'name', as it is directly passed into the HTML, leaving a risk of XSS.

 * `Content-Security-Policy: default-src 'self'; script-src 'nonce-MTcxODA0MTEwMDAwMA=='`

-* As we can see we have to send a Nonce value with the scipt taq to execute it and the nonce value can be easily bypassed as it is the base64 of timestamp of the time of request.
+* As we can see, we need to send a nonce value with the script tag to execute it, and the nonce value can be easily bypassed since it is the base64 of the timestamp of the request.

-* As per the author the flag was in localstorage so we have to include the flag in the pdftranscript url and see the pdf to get the flag.
+* According to the author, the flag was stored in local storage, so we have to include the flag in the PDF transcript URL and view the PDF to retrieve the flag.

-* To meet these requirements we made a script which can include the correct Nonce in our request.
+* To meet these requirements, we created a script that can include the correct nonce in our request.

 ```python
 import requests